chetan-parthiban/WebGPUMPM/README.md

 npm run-script build   # or `npm start` and do the following in a separate terminal npm run-script serve
 ```

+## Special Thanks
+**We would like to credit Austin, Kai, Dr.Jiang, and the WebGPU team for their help with this project.
+Thank you so much!**

 ## Credits
 1. https://gpuweb.github.io/gpuweb/